What to Look for When Choosing a Tonga Fishing Charter

 The Commute on the Water

-Fishing charters, especially in the fishing competition mecca of Vava’u, would be seen dead with bad fishing rods and reels.
+Fishing charters, especially in the fishing competition mecca of Vava’u, wouldn’t be seen dead with bad fishing rods and reels.
 In fact, most fishing charters across The Kingdom will be proud to list the equipment that they have, should you be interested.
-However, if you have your own equipment, some charters in Vava’u offer “bareboat” rates, which can save you a ton.
+However, if you have your own equipment, some charters offer “bareboat” rates, which can save you a ton.

-Nevertheless, it doesn’t hurt to ask or research what fishing equipment is used, as well as technology like fish finders and GPS, so you know you stand the best chances of making the catch.
+Regardless, it doesn’t hurt to ask or research what fishing equipment is used, as well as technology like fish finders and GPS, so you know you stand the best chance of making the catch.

 As for fishing boats, Tonga is a nation of small fishing vessels, where something to fit up to four anglers comfortably is the norm.
-However, there are the odd operators that have boats for up to 10, while others only fit up to two anglers, so it’s always a good idea to mention how many people will be fishing in your group.
+However, there are the odd operators that have multiple boats should you be a larger group, while others have smaller vessels for solo anglers and couples should you want a more intimate experience.
+Either way, it’s always a good idea to mention how many people will be fishing in your group.